-Mitcham Girls HS is required by the department to provide a minimum of 2 written reports each year.
+Mitcham Girls High School is required by the Department for Education to provide a minimum of 2 written reports each year.
 These are to use the A to E achievement scale according to achievement aligned with the Australian Curriculum and the SACE.

 The following reports will be completed in 2021: